berkeley-abc/abc/src/formace_ext/README.md

-This directory contains the ForMACE additions to ABC: variable-minimizing combinational interpolation, interpolation-based safety checking with a minimized latch boundary, and the shared CaDiCaL-backed grouped-constraint solver.
+This directory contains the ForMACE additions to ABC: variable-minimizing combinational interpolation, interpolation-based safety checking with a minimized latch boundary, interpolation-based ECO patch construction, and the shared CaDiCaL-backed grouped-constraint solver.

 ## Commands